 I think that’s perhaps the biggest thing about Dorohedoro that really hooked me; I never felt bored while watching it.
 Even though it’s not afraid to make fun of itself, there are still a lot of issues explored in the series that give this one a lot of substance and depth as well.
-It’s one of the best anime to release in 2020, but it’s also one of the best to release in recent years.
+It’s one of the best anime of 2020, but it’s also one of the best to release in recent years.

-Where to watch Dorohedoro: Netflix
+Where to watch Dorohedoro

 2. Akudama Drive